A quick look at the ongoing strike by British Columbia port workers

 — A statement from the union on Tuesday said the key issue holding up a deal is the contracting out of maintenance work by employers.
 It said the employers' association and its member companies had refused to agree on a regular maintenance document that is complete except for one sentence.

-— The employers' association said Monday that it didn't believe more bargaining would produce a deal and said the union was being unreasonable when it came to compensation.
+— The employers' association also cited maintenance as a key sticking point, but said the union was trying to "aggressively" expand its jurisdiction over the work.
+It said Monday it didn't believe more bargaining would produce a deal and said the union was being unreasonable when it came to compensation.

 — The union has previously said contracting out, port automation and the cost of living are key issues in the dispute.